Every day it seems like there are new influencers and gurus popping up out of nowhere.

 Many times over the course of your journey, you will fail.
 That is a simple fact of the game.

-However, when something you have invested heavily in fails, don’t waste precious resources trying to salvage a lost cause, and don’t quit unnecessarily.
+When something you have invested heavily in fails, don’t waste precious resources trying to salvage a lost cause and don’t quit unnecessarily.
 Simply pivot.
-Tweak your business plan, your product, or your approach until you are able to achieve the success you’ve been working towards
+Tweak your business plan, your product, or your approach until you are able to achieve the success you’ve been working towards.

 7. Focus on the Few Not the Many.